Interlibrary loan: History

 In Great Britain, Kate Edith Pierce became the chair of the newly formed East Midlands Regional Library Bureau in 1935.
-Enabled by Carnegie Trust funding, the Bureau introduced formalized "Inter-Library Lending" to the region for the first time.
+Enabled by Carnegie Trust funding, the Bureau introduced formalized "Inter-Library Lending".

 The Ohio State University and others in Ohio began integrating campus library systems at an early date.
-In the 1960s, state funds supported development of the Ohio College Library Center (now the Online Computer Library Center).
-OCLC has since grown into an international organization with a database of 30 million entries representing materials held in more than 10,000 libraries.
+In the 1960s, state funds supported development of the Ohio College Library Center, now the Online Computer Library Center (OCLC).

-In 1994, the Reference and User Services Association (RUSA) of the ALA (America Library Association) formed an ALA Interlibrary Loan Code for the United States, which sought to establish resource sharing as a core service and to provide guidelines for libraries.
-The RUSA section on Resource Sharing has also engaged in initiatives to expand resource sharing, including the Rethinking Resource Sharing Initiative and Committee.
+In 1994, the Reference and User Services Association (RUSA) of the ALA (America Library Association) formed an ALA Interlibrary Loan Code for the United States.

-In 1997, following a flash flood that significantly damaged its physical journal holdings, Colorado State University developed RapidILL as a resource sharing solution for expedited article delivery.
-The service has since grown to include over 300 member libraries internationally, with most member libraries concentrated in the United States.
-Recent expansions of the service include RapidR, which supports the lending of returnables such as physical books.
+In 1997, following the 1997 Spring Creek flood, which significantly damaged its physical journal holdings, Colorado State University developed RapidILL as a resource sharing solution.
+The service has grown to include over 300 member libraries internationally, with most member libraries in the United States.
 In 2019, Ex Libris acquired RapidILL from CSU.

 Resource sharing networks

 Libraries have established voluntary associations for resource sharing, organized on a regional or national basis, or through other affiliations such as university systems with multiple campuses, communities of libraries with related holdings and research interests, or established library consortia.

-Resource sharing networks can provide an online union catalog of all items held by member libraries to facilitate interlibrary loan transactions.
-These networks also can provide the benefit of reduced fees, expedited turnaround times for requests, interoperable automated systems, or shared courier services for physical items.

 The International Federation of Library Associations and Institutions (IFLA) guides interlibrary loan policies internationally.
-Because financial transactions between libraries in different countries can at times prove difficult, IFLA developed the International Interlibrary Voucher Scheme.
-Libraries can exchange "IFLA vouchers" in lieu of physical cash or electronic payments for interlibrary loan requests.

 North America

-In the U.S., OCLC is used by public and academic libraries.
-Formerly, another network RLIN (Research Libraries Information Network) was used primarily by academic libraries but merged with OCLC on October 1, 2007.
-The Center for Research Libraries is a major resource sharing network in North America with a buy-in membership system.
-Other large resource sharing networks include Libraries Very Interested in Sharing (LVIS) and Amigos, which offers members its Trans-Amigos Express courier network.
+In the US, the Online Computer Library Center (OCLC) is used by public and academic libraries.
+Formerly, Research Libraries Group (RLG) was used primarily by academic libraries, but it merged with OCLC in July, 2006.
+The Center for Research Libraries (CRL) is a major resource sharing network in North America with a buy-in membership system.
+Other large resource sharing networks include Libraries Very Interested in Sharing (LVIS) and Amigos.

 Medical libraries in the United States participate in the National Network of Libraries of Medicine to share resources.
 The National Library of Medicine developed the request routing system DOCLINE for this purpose.